Apozzi/jupyter-notes-statistics/README.md

 # Jupyter notes statistics

-This repository contains Jupyter notebooks with code implementations of diferent statitics topics from basics and learning material.
+This repository contains Jupyter notebooks with code implementations of diferent statistics topics from basics and learning material.
 Written and explained with repectives equations, not only just code.

 Anderson Pozzi.